WeihangWANG/Conv-MLP/README.md

 You can also find variables, such as *batch_size*, *patch_size*, *learning rate*, and *number of epoches* in the `train.py`.

+In addition, if the pre-trained model is used for fine-tuning, the initial learning rate should be set smaller, e.g. 1e-4.

 ### Evaluation

 ```